About Special Operations

 Specialized rescue teams perform water rescue from both static and dynamic water sources year-round.
 Station 123 performs surface water and ice rescue work using specialized PPE and boats.
 Stations 116, 117, and 121 are all trained and equipped to perform swift water rescue.
 Our heavy rescue programs also partner with other search and rescue agencies to perform rescues in the backcountry.

 Many of the personnel that are assigned to these programs are also members of Utah Task Force 1.
 As the Sponsoring Agency for UT-TF1, UFA realizes benefits to within these programs as much of the training and certification comes by way of the task force.

 Special Operations Division Chief

-- Assigned two new HM Paramedics to the Hazmat Program
+- Assigned six new Paramedics to the Hazmat Program

 - Updated HR Library in Learning Management System (LMS)